zuozhenggh/learning-library/analytics-library/oas-workshop/self-service-data-visualization-for-finance/self-service-data-visualization-for-finance.md

    Let’s start by adding a new canvas.

-   **Click** on the “+” icon at the bottom to create a new canvas.
+   **Click** on the "+" icon at the bottom to create a new canvas.
    ![](./images/asdvff35.png " ")

-2. **Right Click** on the “My Calculations” folder.  **Select** “Add Calculation”.
+2. **Right Click** on the "My Calculations" folder.  **Select** "Add Calculation".

-   Now we will create a new metric called “Profit by Customer Count”.
+   Now we will create a new metric called "Profit by Customer Count".
    ![](./images/asdvff36.png " ")

 3. Utilize the expression builder to create the calculation.
    ![](./images/asdvff37.png " ")

-4. **Select** “Profit Value” from “Profit Metrics” and **drag** and **drop** into the calculation dialog.
-Type “/” after the “Profit Value” then drag and drop “# of Customers” from
+4. **Select** "Profit Value" from "Profit Metrics" and **drag** and **drop** into the calculation dialog.
+Type "/" after the "Profit Value" then drag and drop "# of Customers" from
-“Revenue Metrics” after “/.”
+"Revenue Metrics" after "/."
 Click Validate.
 Click Save.

    You have successfully created your own custom calculation that can be used like any other metric.
    ![](./images/asdvff38.png " ")